Rutgers Students Get a Lasting Lesson in Community Engagement

 “Community service was very important at my high school,” said Esteban, who graduated from the Jesuit-run St. Peter’s Preparatory School in Jersey City.
 “I saw this course as a great way of continuing that tradition and enhancing it.”

-Last week, the class boarded a bus to examine the murals of New Brunswick—a deep lesson in community aesthetics, and a journey that took them out of the familiar setting of College Avenue and George Street and into neighborhoods such as Unity Square and Jersey Avenue, and beneath the Route 18 corridor along the Raritan River.
+The class recently boarded a bus to examine the murals of New Brunswick—a deep lesson in community aesthetics, and a journey that took them out of the familiar setting of College Avenue and George Street and into neighborhoods such as Unity Square and Jersey Avenue, and beneath the Route 18 corridor along the Raritan River.

 “I thought I was a New Brunswick expert, but I have been to a lot of places today that I’ve never seen,” said Sarah Schrading, a senior majoring in linguistics and Spanish, with a minor in political science.